department-of-veterans-affairs/vagov-content/pages/claim-or-appeal-status.md

 title: Check Your VA Claim Or Appeal Status
 heading: Check your VA claim or appeal status
 display_title: Check claim or appeal status
 description: Check your VA claim status or VA appeal status online to find out where your claim or appeal is in our review process.
-Learn when we think we'll complete our review, and view evidence you've filed online and any additional evidence we've requested from you.
+You'll see the date we think we'll complete our review, and view evidence you've filed online and any additional evidence we've requested from you.
 keywords: va claim status, va appeal status, check va claim status, va appeal status check
 concurrence:
 lastupdate: 2019-04-24